stephaniefangs/Database-Project/README.md

 ## Extra

-Make sure you have Python installed.
-This project also uses Django.
+Make sure you have the latest version of Python installed (Python 3.10, 3.11, 3.12, and 3.13).
+This project also uses Django 5.2.